hydrocarbon-tk/Hydrocarbon/site/api.asytrip.index.md

 ## Struct

 An ASYTrip struct is the primary type of an ASYTrip defined AST.
 It declare specific nodes that can be present within a tree.
 A struct is defined using `{ ... }` brackets within a [parse action](./api.parse_action.index.md).
-Within the those brackets, any number of property fields, of the form `<prop_name>:<prop_value>`,may be defined.
+Within the those brackets, any number of property fields, of the form `<prop_name>:<prop_value>`, may be defined.
 ASYTrip will automatically determine what type a givin property field should be, based on the expression used to define the property value.

 ##### example